Netanyahu to seek approval for expanded Gaza offensive as 42 Palestinians are killed

 A new escalation could deepen Israel's isolation

-Prime Minister Benjamin Netanyahu has been meeting this week with advisers to discuss what his office said are ways to “further achieve Israel’s goals in Gaza” after the breakdown of ceasefire talks last month.
+Netanyahu has been meeting this week with advisers to discuss what his office said are ways to “further achieve Israel’s goals in Gaza” after the breakdown of ceasefire talks last month.
+The Security Cabinet meeting began Thursday evening, according to Israeli media, and was expected to stretch into the night.

 Expanding military operations would further isolate Israel internationally, after several of its closest Western allies have called on it to end the war and facilitate more humanitarian aid.
 In Israel, families of the hostages have called for mass protests Thursday, fearing an escalation could doom their loved ones.